gabrielhartmann/dcos-kafka-service/README.md

 The examples here provide equivalent commands using both the [DC/OS CLI](https://github.com/mesosphere/dcos-cli) (with the `kafka` CLI module installed) and `curl`.
 These examples assume a service named `kafka` (the default), and the `curl` examples assume a DC/OS cluster path of `$DCOS_URI`.
 Replace these with appropriate values as needed.

 The `dcos kafka` CLI commands have a `--name` argument, allowing the user to specify which Kafka instance to query.
 The value defaults to `kafka`, so it's technically redundant to specify `--name=kafka` in these examples.

+Depending on your version of DC/OS and the configuration of your cluster, you may need to authenticate your REST calls.
+See the REST API Authentication section for more information.

 ## Connection Information